Midwestern-Interactive/react-native-validation/README.md

 React Native Validation
 ======
+*This package is not ready to be released, currently a WIP, so feel free to contribute.*

 **Promise-based validation for React Native**

-This package is not ready to be released, currently a WIP, so feel free to contribute.

 #### Introduction
 React Native Validation allows for quick and seamless validation out of the box.
 We designed the package based on [Laravel's Validation]((https://laravel.com/docs/5.7/validation)) and works almost interchangeably.